 User CPU utilization can be an excellent indicator of performance issues as processes begin to throttle due to limited CPU resources.
 This is particularly true with VMs running the Gorouter and the UAA server, as reduced request throughput in those components can create a performance bottleneck for the entire deployment.

 If you notice higher-than-normal CPU utilization, you can scale your available resources by increasing the capacity of the VM or by spinning up additional instances of whatever job the VM is running.
 Elevated CPU could also point to issues with the application or job running on that VM that warrant investigation.
-PCF recommends setting a warning threshold of 85 percent and a critical alert threshold of 95 percent CPU utilization on critical components.
+Pivotal recommends setting a warning threshold of 85 percent and a critical alert threshold of 95 percent CPU utilization on critical components.

 Metric to watch: system.load.1m